Chandru1806/MCA/.amazonq/rules/optimization_rules.md

 **Optimize later:**
 - Auto-detection logic for bank_name is not working properly.
 Currently using manual bank selection as workaround.
 Need to fix detect_bank() function to properly identify HDFC, KOTAK, SBI, ICICI, AXIS, CUB, IDFC from PDF patterns.

+If auto-detection is not working, the bank name can be selected from a dropdown list.
+This functionality has already been implemented in upload.html, and it can be verified.

+Both auto-detection and manual bank selection should work together.

+For now in the code add one parameter bank: with all bank names.
+Later we will fix the issue.

 ## Transaction Import Module